 Over the past fifteen years, Zmuda has shared curricular, assessment, and instructional ideas, shown illustrative examples, and offered practical strategies of how to get started.
 Make Learning a Lifelong Habit.
 On Flipboard.
 If You Do Any of These 4 Activities in Your Classroom, You're Already Personalizing Learning.
 Decoding the Buzzwords "Personalized Learning" A MiddleWeb Blog Because I read a lot of educational publications, I am fluent in jargon and buzzwords.

 A few years ago, I started seeing the phrase “Personalized Education” pop up regularly.
 At first, it seemed to be aligned with my educational philosophy of putting students first.
+The concept of students driving their own learning and owning their progress was appealing and it meshed well with my teaching practice.
+More recently, the concept of “personalization” has morphed into something that gives me pause.
 The Golden Age of Teaching Yourself Anything.
 Illustration by Kyle Platts Who can resist the romanticism of self-taught achievers?